 It was only in the 19th-20th centuries that Caerphilly Castle was partially restored, the surrounding canals filled with water again and brought back to its current impressive state by a few successive Marquesses of Butes as well as Welsh heritage institutions.

-Today Caerphilly Castle attracts lots of visitors to a small town of Caerphilly which otherwise wouldn’t be on anyone’s ‘must-visit’ list.
 The little town doesn’t seem to have any of those quaint little souvenir shops or tea rooms that are normally associated with touristy locations.

 On a final note: